onedata/onedata-documentation/doc/using_onedata/metadata.md

 In a general case, extended attributes are platform agnostic and users can choose whatever keys and values to be assigned for these level attributes.

-One restriction is that all keys, beginning with `onedata_` or `cdmi_` prefixes, should be avoided as they are used by Onedata platform for special purposes, in particular for presentation in Graphical User Interface and Open Data publishing and management.
+One restriction is that all keys beginning with `onedata_` or `cdmi_` prefixes are reserved as they are used by Onedata platform for special purposes, in particular for presentation in Graphical User Interface and Open Data publishing and management.

 ### Setting extended attributes using Graphical User Interface